 For more information about events on the Gold Coast, click here

 Surfers Paradise might be the Gold Coast’s city hub, but Burleigh Heads is its heart.
 A welcoming community feeling is found here, right next to the beach and headland that have some of the best views in the region.
-It’s impossible not to be relaxed here, with people walking the streets casually, eating ice-creams and enjoying the collection of shops around busy James Street.

 On the weekends, Burleigh Heads is filled with energy.
 Take a coastal bush walk to Currumbin Creek, enjoy the weekend markets that take place here, or simply ride a bicycle around the streets enjoying another day in paradise.